Bucket List: Amazing Places to Visit in Chiang Mai, Thailand

-Here, trailers are turned into a nice space.
-Locals, visitors, expats, and backpackers find Bus Bar a nice place to enjoy Thai food, meet up, connect, and listen to live music.
-Bus Bar is located near the Ping River, and it has seats inside, outside, and on top.
+Here, trailers are turned into a lovely space.
+Locals, visitors, ex-pats, and backpackers find Bus Bar a nice place to enjoy Thai food, meet up, connect, and listen to live music.
+Bus Bar is near the Ping River and has seats inside, outside, and on top.

-You can find delicious Thai food starting from 50 THB to 100 THB while 70THB for drinks.
-The only downside to Bus Bar is the annoying mosquitoes, especially during rainy nights.
+You can find delicious Thai food from 50 THB to 100 THB while 70THB for drinks.
+The only downside to Bus Bar is the annoying mosquitoes, especially on rainy nights.

 Have fun in Art In Paradise

-If you are accompanied by the young ones, book an afternoon in Art In Paradise for fun-filled and creative moments.
+Book an afternoon in Art In Paradise for fun-filled and creative moments if you are accompanied by the young ones.

-You can find this museum along Chan Klan Road in Chiang Mai, and it opens from 9 AM to 9 PM.
+You can find this museum along Chan Klan Road in Chiang Mai, which opens from 9 AM to 9 PM.

 Brave yourself and go zip lining

-Now, this is surely the most thrilling Chiang Mai itinerary, though not for faint-hearted ones.
-But if you are a daredevil, then look no further than the Dragon Flight Chiang Mai.
+This is undoubtedly the most thrilling Chiang Mai itinerary, though not for faint-hearted ones.
+But if you are a daredevil, look no further than the Dragon Flight Chiang Mai.

 Climb the highest peak in Thailand

-If you are in Chiang Mai for a long haul, try stepping out of your comfort zone and conquer the highest mountain in Thailand – Doi Inthanon.
+If you are in Chiang Mai for the long haul, try stepping out of your comfort zone and conquer the highest mountain in Thailand – Doi Inthanon.